nicholasio/multisite-widgets-context/README.md

 ## Description ##

-A WordPress Multisite Plugin that let you choose any posts on any site in the network to display on the main site.
+A WordPress Multisite Plugin that runs a Widget in a context of another site that belongs to the network

 ### How it works ####
 On every Widget, this plugin adds a select menu that you can choose on which site context you will execute the widget.